Try the UK’s no.1 CBD

 These CBD combinations are so popular in the Vitality CBD office that we’ve actually written an article on two of our favourite product combos.
 Take a look at our CBD product guide, and see if you can find two products that suit you.

 It also bears repeating that CBD has been shown to be demonstrably safe, even at very high dosages.
-In a comprehensive report, the World Health Organization made a definitive statement on CBD:
+Case studies have been conducted where use upwards of 600mg a day.

 The CBD market is very new, which also means it’s poorly regulated.
 That’s why we send all of our product batches to a third-party independent lab in order to ensure they meet the quality we expect.
 In fact, our central belief in user transparency is why we’ve made all of our CBD lab reports available online.
 That means you can match the exact report to the bottle in your hand.